RayKitajima/Rutile/README.md

 And companies using like these application usually not mind C10K problem.
 So usually, Node.js is not the best solution for such a system.

-But, JavaScript is very easy to laen, and Node.js is widely accepted, so its community makes many usable modules.
+But, JavaScript is very easy to learn, and Node.js is widely accepted, so its community makes many usable modules.
 Additionally, Titanium is also very easy to write apps, and is rapidly improving.
 JavaScript is all that needed, while you are in Node.js and Titanium.
 (And PL/v8 is for DB)

 If you can accept synchronous data access in Node.js, and you can select iOS app for your enterprise application, large part of application development will be done by Rutile.

-Rutile is for small/midium scale Mobile Enterprise, or for ultra rapid prototyping.
+Rutile is for small/medium scale Mobile Enterprise, or for ultra rapid prototyping.

 ## Architecture

 In server side, data persistent layer is built on PostgreSQL or PostGIS, and object cache layer is on Redis.
-Rutile provides traditional contaner based on them.
+Rutile provides traditional container based on them.

 ```
 +--------+                 +----------------+